Tax Management India. Com

 X X X X Extracts X X X X

-..... cation under Section 7 of the Code.
+.....
+Authority admitted the Application under Section 7 of the Code.
 2. Succinctly put, the facts relevant to the case are that the 1st Respondent/Corporate Debtor is a Special Purpose Vehicle incorporated to develop end to end facilities to the Information Technology Sector and was sanctioned by the first respondent, M/s IFCI LTD, a term loan of upto ₹ 60,00,00,000/-,out of which an amount of ₹ 9,90,00,000/- was disbursed by 21.05.2009 and the balance loan of ₹ 50,10,00,000/- was cancelled vide letter dated 31.03.2011on account of nonpayment of installments of the loan already disbursed.
 It is averred that the project could not be completed on account of reasons beyond their control;that in 2011 ED had attached 150 acres of the project land and TSIIC issued a notice for cancellation of the land allotment and resumption of SEZ on 24.09.2015 and hence the project had come to a standstill.
 3. The Adjudicating Authority while admitting the Application observed as follows: 32.
-Keeping in view the above facts, it is clear that the Corporate Debtor has acknowledged the debt in writing as late as on 20.03.2018 and therefore provisions of section 18 of the Limitation Act will apply.
-As such, t .....
+Keeping in view the above facts, it is clear that the Corporate Debtor has acknowledged the debt in writing as late as on 20.03.2018 and therefore provisions of section 18 of the Limitation Act will .....

 X X X X Extracts X X X X